-Sound is important for documenting admissions of fault, intoxication, statements about insurance, and other statements.
-By taking photographs and video, it makes it difficult for anyone involved in the accident to later change what they did or said.
+Sound is important for documenting admissions of fault, intoxication, and other statements.
+By taking photographs and video, it makes it difficult for anyone involved in the accident to change their story later.

 Witnesses are not under any legal obligation to speak with you or give you a written statement.
 However, if you can find witnesses who are willing to talk, they could be integral in building your claim.
 Their opinions of what caused the accident could be the one thing that identifies the other driver as being at fault.